xiangsuqi/au-syssec-f25-assignments/crypto/cbc-padding-oracle/readme.md

 # Task 1: CBC Padding Oracle

-_Disclaimer_: If you have solved this challenge as part of the DISSY CTF, please pick another one as instructed in class.
+_Disclaimer_: If you have solved this challenge as part of DISSY, please pick another one as instructed in class.

 ## Your Task